A strong brand just pops up in your mind.

 Compare the salience, awareness, emotions or fast associations of your brand with your 5 competitors.

 Map the brand assets in your category.
-What are the strongest ones?
-Which symbols to strengthen with campaigns?
-Which you should get rid of?
+Which are the strongest ones?
+Which symbols to strengthen via campaigns?
+Which should you get rid of?

 Brand concept testing

 Test out and compare your brand concepts or new symbols.
-Do they meet the rules of the subconscious mind?
+Do they use the rules of the subconscious mind?